-The Compensation Committee currently consists of Layton Croft (Chair), Kenneth MacDonald and David Mosher.
-Mr. Croft and Mr. Mosher are independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
-All members of the Compensation Committee have more than 25 years of experience in their respective field and, during that time, each has been closely involved with implementing and reviewing compensation policies at their respective organizations.
+The Compensation Committee currently consists of Layton Croft (Chair), Kenneth MacDonald and David Mosher, all of whom are independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+All members of the Compensation Committee have more than 25 years of experience in their respective field, and, during that time, each has been closely involved with implementing and reviewing compensation policies at their respective organizations.
 Each of the Compensation Committee members have held senior roles with public and/or private companies directly related to the mining industry.